Introduction

 Global distribution of S. Gallinarum links with distinct sublineages

-To understand the global geographic distribution and genetic relationship of S. Gallinarum, we assembled the most comprehensive S. Gallinarum WGS dataset (n=580).
-The core genome SNPs (cgSNPs) were obtained by using the fully sequenced genome of S. Gallinarum R51 as a reference.
-Recombination regions in the genome were eliminated, and through hierarchical Bayesian analysis of cgSNPs, it was confirmed that S. Gallinarum divides into three biovars: bvSP (n=528/580, 91.03%), bvSG (n=50/580, 8.6%), and bvSD (n=2/580, 0.34%).
+To understand the global geographic distribution and genetic relationships of S. Gallinarum, we assembled the most comprehensive S. Gallinarum WGS dataset (n=580), comprising 535 publicly available genomes and 45 newly sequenced genomes (24).
+The core-genome single nucleotide polymorphism sites (cgSNPs) were obtained by using the fully sequenced genome of S. Gallinarum R51 as a reference.
+Through hierarchical Bayesian analysis of cgSNPs, it was confirmed that S. Gallinarum divides into three biovars: S. Gallinarum biovar Pullorum (bvSP) (n=528/580, 91.03%), S. Gallinarum biovar Gallinarum (bvSG) (n=50/580, 8.6%), and S. Gallinarum biovar Duisburg (bvSD) (n=2/580, 0.34%).
 An association was identified between the biovar type of S. Gallinarum and its global geographic distribution.
 Most bvSP isolates were from Asia (436/528), with fewer occurrences in Europe (54/528), South America (12/528), and North America (5/528).
 In bvSG, South America (18/50, 36%) is the primary source of isolates, followed by North America (9/50, 18%), Europe (9/50, 18%), Africa (7/50, 14%), and Asia (3/50, 6%) (S1 Fig).

 Genomics portrait bvSP historic transmission

 Other genetic characteristics also exhibited a similar pattern.
 The ARG and plasmid profile disclosed that IncFII(S) and ColpVC plasmids exhibited the highest carriage percentages (100%) among the 45 bvSP isolates.
 The IncX1 plasmid was exclusively identified in the E404 isolate.
 Furthermore, E404 harboured two distinctive resistance genes, blaTEM-1B and sul2, in contrast to the absence of ARGs in the remaining bvSP isolates.
 We also estimated the invasiveness index to assess the invasiveness of isolated bvSP and showed that bvSP from the same farm had comparable invasive abilities.
-However, isolates from Taishun demonstrated a higher invasive ability than those from Yueqing (Fig 3c).
+However, isolates from Taishun demonstrated a higher invasive ability than those from Yueqing (Fig 3c, Supplementary Table 6).

-The mobilome drives partitions of the resistome and plays a pivotal role in shaping the ecological niches of bacteria.
+The mobilome drives partitions of the resistome and plays a pivotal role in shaping the ecological niches and local adaptation of bacteria.
 Therefore, a quantitative evaluation of the resistome and mobilome is necessary to enhance the understanding of the localized distribution of bvSP.
 For S. Gallinarum, a total of 13 classes of ARGs, which can be further classified into six categories, were identified.
 The results revealed that bvSP exhibited a significantly greater resistome than bvSG and bvSD (Fig 4a).
 Among them, sul2 (196/528, 37.1%) has the highest prevalence, followed by blaTEM-1B (183/528, 34.7%) and tet(A) (104/528, 19.7%).
-Moreover, the resistome also demonstrated a lineage-preferential distribution.
-We observed that L3b is more inclined to carry blaTEM-1B and sul2 than other lineages, whereas tet(A) exclusively exists within L3.
+Moreover, the resistome also demonstrated a lineage-preferential association.
+We observed that L3b is more inclined to carry blaTEM-1B and sul2 than other lineages, whereas tet(A) exclusively exists within L3 (Supplementary Table 4).
 The diversity of resistome carried by L3 may elevate the risk of multi-drug resistance (MDR).
 Notably, AMR risks vary among different regions of China, with the highest risk observed in southern China, followed by the northern and eastern regions (Fig 4c).
 Interestingly, tet(A), blaTEM-1B, and sul2 were predominant resistome types prevalent across all regions of China.
 Meanwhile, aadA5 was typically more commonly found in southern China (Fig 4b).

 The ARGs carried by S. Gallinarum.

 The diversity of transposons and integrons is comparatively lower in bvSP.
 Specifically, we identified seven types of transposons and four types of integrons.
 Transposons were found to be more abundant, comprising a total of 255 in 528 bvSP.
 Among them, Tn801 (185/528, 35%) had the highest carriage rate, followed by Tn1721 (48/528, 9.1%).
-Interestingly, L3b is more likely to carry Tn801 and Tn1721 transposons than other lineages.
+Interestingly, L3c is more likely to carry Tn801 and Tn1721 transposons than other lineages.
 In contrast, a total of 42 integrons were identified among the 528 bvSP, all of which belong to class I: In498 (n=22), In1440 (n=14), In473 (n=4), and In282 (n=2).
-The integrons also exhibited a lineage-preferential distribution, predominantly carried by L3c.
-From a geographic distribution perspective, bvSP from northern and southern China carried the most extensive mobilome, followed by those from eastern China.
-Interestingly, bvSP isolated from northern China typically have a greater variety of mobilome types (S7 Fig).
+The integrons also exhibited a lineage-preferential distribution, predominantly carried by L3b.

-Plasmids and transposons guide resistome geo-temporal dissemination
+Plasmid and transposon guide resistome geo-temporal dissemination

 The primary source of resistome is carried by distinct mobilome.